Francis St. Paul: Coaching and scouting career

+Northern Arizona

 On May 5, 2007, St. Paul was hired as a graduate assistant wide receivers coach at Northern Arizona.
 In March of the following year, he was promoted to the full-time position as the wide receivers coach.
 St. Paul also served as the pro liaison for the staff and coordinated the summer camps.
 During his career at Northern Arizona, St. Paul coached three of the top six single-season receiving leaders in school history while the team has ranked among the top 30 in the nation in passing offense for four straight seasons, including fifth overall in the FCS in passing and total offense in 2009.
 In addition, his receivers helped the Lumberjacks post the top passing efficiency mark in the Big Sky and rank sixth overall in the nation in 2011.
 St. Paul is also responsible for developing Khalil Paden in 2011 to a career season.
 He was an All-Big Sky honorable mention selection, leading the team with 61 receptions, 991 receiving yards and eight touchdowns.
 Overall, he ranked fifth in the Big Sky in receptions and receiving yards per game.

+Chicago Bears

 In 2012, St. Paul resigned from his position as the wide receivers coach at NAU and became a west area scout for the Chicago Bears.
 He was responsible for the states of California, Oregon, Washington, Idaho, Montana, Utah, Arizona and Nevada.

+On May 16, 2024, St. Paul was promoted to the role of assistant director of college scouting.